FiroozehDastur/DistributedWorkflows.jl/README.md

 Once your application runs through, the output files will be stored in your desired output location.

+## Running the example on a cluster

 ## A simple example
 * A small example to create a Petri net, compile it, start agent and run the application locally.

+NOTE: for a more complex example see: [examples](examples).
 # API Functions
 * A list of all the api functions plus the description in a table.
 <!-- insert table of methods available to the user with a short description of what they do -->

 # Features
-* Serializer agnostic, for details see (add the file in the docs that explains the serialiser part).
+* Serializer agnostic, for details see [custom serialize](docs/src/Serialization/custom_serializer.md) section in the documentation.
 * Reduced complexity in deploying your parallel application.
 * Localised testing of workflow, before launching expensive cluster resources.
 * Write your own `xpnet` file and compile your workflow using the `compile_workflow()` function.